stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 Solus provides packages for Docker, as well as including *systemd-nspawn* for simple containers.
 The Docker packages for Solus may have more thorough testing and better system integration than the generic Linux packages from the Docker, Inc. Website.

+## Installing Docker ##

-To install Docker on Solus, enter these commands in a terminal
+To install Docker on Solus, enter these commands in a terminal window:
-window:

     sudo eopkg install docker
     sudo systemctl enable docker